HOW TO BOOK YOUR GLACIER EXPRESS RIDE + HONEST FEEDBACK

 This post is all about the Glacier Express.
 So, here is everything you need to know about the Glacier Express: prices, booking information, route, stops, and more.
 You will also find out about my conclusion if the Glacier Express is worth it and alternatives to the Glacier Express.

-The Glacier Express crosses the central Swiss Alps to connect the two most famous mountain resorts in Switzerland, St. Moritz and Zermatt.
-This direct train is also called “the slowest train in the world” and it passes through 91 tunnels and more than 291 bridges!
+The Glacier Express crosses the central Swiss Alps to connect the two most famous mountain resorts in Switzerland – St. Moritz and Zermatt.
+This direct train is also called “the slowest train in the world” as it takes about 8 hours for less than 300 km (180 miles).

 Before we get to the detailed itinerary, here are some interesting facts about the Glacier Express.